icollier77/icollier77/README.md

 ### To learn later

-Later in the [Bootcamp][bootcamp-url] I will be learning Netlify, Web APIs and Server APIs.
+Later in the [Bootcamp][bootcamp-url] I will be learning Server APIs, third-party APIs, Netlify, React, NodeJS.

 ---